yuhungjui/Storm_Tracker_L0_L1_SHARPpy/README.md

 # Storm Tracker L0-L1 SHARPpy

-Convert Level-0 Storm Tracker data to Level-1 SHARPpy format for skew-T plot using SHARPpy.
+Convert Level-0 Storm Tracker (ST) data to Level-1 SHARPpy format for skew-T plot using SHARPpy.
 The output ascii file can be directly read by SHARPpy for skew-T diagram.

 More information on **SHARPpy**, please see: https://sharppy.github.io/SHARPpy/index.html